 - If the application was downloaded from the App Store, Gatekeeper always allows it to install.
 All software in the App Store undergoes a code review by Apple engineers and is given a cryptographic digital signature that is verified by Gatekeeper.

-- If a digital signature is not found, the OS will warn you that the developer is unidentified.
+- If a digital signature is not found, the OS (operating system) will warn you that the developer is unidentified.
 The app cannot be installed, unless the user specifically permits it in system preferences (see below).

 Gatekeeper on iOS